 I’m actually not a fan of white chocolate.
 It’s not really chocolate after all.
 It contains no cocoa solids and is made up strictly of cocoa butter, sugar, and milk.
 But I had a request in my Facebook Group for a White Chocolate Raspberry Cake, and who am I to turn that down?
 It makes perfect use of those summer berries, too.

-Honestly, this cake is now one of my favourites.
-The white chocolate flavour is there, but it’s not overpowering like straight up white chocolate can be.
+Honestly, this cake is now one of my favorites.
+The white chocolate flavor is there, but it’s not overpowering like straight up white chocolate can be.
 And the sweet/tart fresh raspberries are a perfect compliment.

 How to make this White Chocolate Raspberry Cake

 To make this white chocolate cake, I modified the recipe from my White Chocolate Candy Cane Cake.
 Technically the ratio of sugar in this recipe is too high, because the white chocolate also has sugar in it.
 I didn’t find it overly sweet though, and I loved the texture, so I’m leaving the recipe as-is.
 Note that the cake will bake up with a darker golden crust due to the extra sugar.
 If you like, you can reduce the granulated sugar in the recipe to 1 1/2 cups instead.

 This is considered a mud cake due to the chocolate in the cake batter.
 Mud cakes are dense, moist, and almost fudgy in texture.
 If you’re looking for a light and fluffy cake, this is not it!

 I used raspberry jam between the layers along with fresh raspberries for an extra hit, but you can leave the jam out if you like.
 I used store-bought seeded jam (I like the seeds), but you can use any you like, or even homemade if you prefer!